-Specifying a specific type of general equipment, such as boilers, which enable only specific companies (or companies in a specific country) to submit bids, shall be avoided.
+- Specifying a specific type of general equipment, such as boilers, which enable only specific companies (or companies in a specific country) to submit bids, shall be avoided. - The arbitrary setting of overly loose specifications in order to allow companies in the Borrower's country to participate in bidding shall be avoided. - 2.

-- The arbitrary setting of overly loose specifications in order to allow companies in the Borrower's country to participate in bidding shall be avoided. - 4.
-When original specifications are to be altered, added, or corrected due to reasons on the Borrower's side, notification of those modifications, etc., should be immediately sent to all the bidders, using an addendum or the like, and if the change is considered to be major/substantial, bidders should be given additional time for the submission of their bids. - 5.
 A bid with a technically unacceptable deviation should be considered non-responsive.
 It is not permissible to accept such a bid on the condition that the bidder concerned provides goods and services which conform to specifications stipulated in the bidding documents without increasing the bid price.